CTO job description: What does a CTO do?

-The CTO will also support the efforts of an organisation's marketing teams and work with them to develop strategies that create communities around products.
+Additionally, the CTO will support the efforts of an organisation's marketing teams and work with them to develop strategies that create communities around products.

 A competent CTO will be the voice of the company, customers, and employees.
 Their insight can be invaluable as they can take a step back and see the bigger picture.

 In terms of qualifications, many organisations will require an advanced degree such as an MBA, as the role involves a great deal of complex financial, business, and management skills.

 As you may imagine, being a CTO of a successful enterprise pays – a lot.
 How much exactly?
 This depends largely on the scale of the company, its location, as well as the experience of the CTO in question.

 According to data from compensation software provider PayScale, a London-based CTO who is relatively new in their role can expect an average total compensation of £82,723 per year, including tips, bonuses, and overtime pay.
 A mid-career CTO with five to nine years of experience in the position earns an estimated £83,078.